Terms of Business

 - If you would like a repair, replacement, price reduction or refund, you will need to provide evidence of the alleged fault at time of delivery.

-- If we cannot verbally agree on a solution, you will be asked to put the complaint in writing for the attention of the Managing Director.
+- If we cannot verbally agree on a solution, you will be asked to put the complaint in writing to 'firstname.lastname@example.org'.
 This maybe passed to our Legal Advisors.

 - If we reach deadlock, you will be advised in writing.
 In that letter you will be advised of an approved Alternative Dispute Resolution provider who may be able to resolve it independently.